RatulHasan/covid-hospitals-bd/README.md

 The development repo is [GitHub Repo](https://github.com/RatulHasan/covid-hospitals-bd).

 ### Installation
 Installation is fairly straight forward.
-Download this plugin from [GitHub](https://github.com/RatulHasan/covid-hospitals-bd/archive/refs/heads/main.zip) and Install.
-If the installation is okay, go and create a page and/or post or update a page and/or post and insert a Shortcode 👉 [c19h] to show COVID Dedicated Hospital's Information for Bangladesh.
+Install it from the WordPress plugin repository.

 ### Inspired from:
 https://covidhospitalsbd.com/